biagiodistefano/replus/README.rst

 Filtering
 ---------

-it is possible to filter regexes by type, being the type given by the json's filename
+it is possible to filter regexes by type, being the type given by the json's filename's stem.
+E.g., in the above example, results matched by the patterns under ``patterns/date.json``'s ``$PATTERNS`` will have type ``date``

 ::